 Some benefits of electronic records storage:

 - Save Money –The sports facilities I’m familiar with spend around $1,200 each year on printing their contracts and waivers.
-That’s because you always have to print in bulk, and updating any form means you have to re-print them all.
+That’s because you always have to print in bulk.
+Plus, updating any form means you have to re-print them all.
 A note to new sports facility owners: Expect your contracts and waivers to change frequently.

-- Safeguard Your Info – Electronic records can be backed up online, safe from water damage, fire, or the more likely scenarios – files getting lost, spilled on, or put in the wrong place.
-Speaking of safeguarding your business, having your waivers updated more quickly and easily leaves less room for legal trouble.
+- Safeguard Your Info – Electronic records can be backed up online.
+They’re safe from water damage, fire, or the more likely scenarios – files getting lost, spilled on, or put in the wrong place.
+Speaking of safeguarding your business, updating your waivers more quickly and easily leaves less room for legal trouble.

 - Save Space – Storing records electronically saves the square footage you would otherwise reserve for file cabinets.
-If you’re a start-up, this might not be a big concern now, but it will certainly grow with your business.
+If you’re a start-up, this might not be a big concern now.
+However, it will certainly grow with your business.

 - Be Green – With electronic record keeping, it’s nice to know that you’re saving reams of paper from the landfill.
 Plus, customers increasingly expect streamlined and environmentally friendly processes.

-If you decide to buy software to build your waivers and contracts, make sure to find out whether it generates contracts automatically and prompts clients to re-approve waivers whenever any changes are made.
-(Of course, eSoft Planner, the software my company developed to help sports facilities schedule classes and manage their facility operations, can do both of those things.)
+If you decide to buy software to build your waivers and contracts, there are two features to look for.
+Make sure to find out whether it generates contracts automatically.
+Also, find out whether it prompts clients to re-approve waivers whenever any changes are made.
+(Of course, eSoft Planner, the software my company developed to help sports facilities schedule classes and manage facility operations, can do both of those things.)

 Whatever system you choose, it’s worth giving it some serious thought before you make the investment of time and money.
 Even if it might not seem like a big deal to print a bunch of forms to get started, the costs do add up over time.